Designers and architects worldwide are inspired by the innovative recycling materials from Smile Plastics

 Author: House of Eden

-Smile Plastics aims to Art and design Waste recycling to accomplish.
-Using an innovative technology, the company produces handcrafted and tailor-made ones Materials used: ECONYL®, organic acetate, organic nylon and recycled polyester for design and construction.
-The result is artistic panels that are used in applications all over the world.
-An inspiration in terms of sustainability and Recycling.
+Smile Plastics aims to create art and design from waste recycling , using an innovative technology, the company produces handcrafted and tailor-made materials for the design and construction industry.
+The result are artistic panels that are used in applications all over the world.
+An inspiration in terms of sustainability and recycling.

 The designer duo Adam Fairweather and Rosalie McMillan run the material design and manufacturing house Smile Plastics.
 In an interview with Haus von Eden, they talk about their mission to change people's perception around waste via innovation.